Avoid the Dangers of Phishing

 Follow these tips to stay safe:

-• Don’t ever reply to emails that ask for personal/confidential information
+• Don’t ever reply to emails that ask for personal/confidential

 • Forward the email to spam@xmission.com and then promptly delete it